Close Menu

 When Am I Supposed To Get Rest Breaks?

-As an employee, you’re entitled to a paid ten consecutive-minute rest break for every 4 hours worked.
-Ideally, your rest breaks should be in the middle of each 4-hour work period.
+As an employee, you are entitled to a paid 10-minute rest break for every four hours of work.
+Whenever possible, these breaks should occur around the midpoint of each four-hour shift.

 Can My Employer Ask Me to Skip Breaks?